Rurucchi/webgl_render/README.md

 # WebGL Sponza Renderer

-A WebGL renderer built from scratch, GLTF loading, real-time lighting and a first-person camera system.
+A WebGL renderer built from scratch, featuring GLTF loading, real-time lighting and a first-person camera system.

 ## Features